 Choose EDF Energy Pay As You Go (prepayment) to keep control of your energy costs.
-Using a prepayment meter, you pay for your gas and electricity as you use it, so there’s no need to take meter readings and no bills.
+Using a prepayment meter, means you pay for your gas and electricity as you use it, so there’s no need to take meter readings and no bills.

 Keep track of what you use and spend if you have a prepayment meter

 At EDF Energy it’s part of our ongoing commitment to provide you with competitive prices.

 Why Choose EDF Energy Pay As You Go:

 - You control how much energy you use and how much you spend.

 - No need for meter readings and no quarterly bills.

 - Emergency credit facility gives you peace of mind.